evan-gordon/ml-notebooks/README.md

 ## Setup

-Original setup instructions from https://github.com/JoeDumoulin Found locally in setup.md
+Original setup instructions from https://github.com/JoeDumoulin<br/>
+Found locally in setup.md, with instructions for pytorch also included.

 ## Navigation